smenjas/history-notes/README.md

-# History Notes on Science & Technology
+# The History of Nature, Science, & Technology

 This is a chronology of humanity spanning the Big Bang to the present, or [big history](https://en.wikipedia.org/wiki/Big_History).
 I've shown each known